TonyBoy56/friday_project8/readme.md

 ## Spec Sheet

+* The user is prompted for a word input
+  * Input: "the"
+  * Output: User is prompted for a sentence input.

-* The user is prompted for a setnence input
+* The user is prompted for a sentnence input
   * Input: "This is a sentence.
 This sentence has multiple occurences of a few particular words.
 This program will find them."
-  * Output: Word Occurences
+  * Output: Number of inputted-Word occurences.
-    * "Sentence": 2
-    * "This": 3
-    * "a": 2

 ### Test-Specs